exoad/yttriuslang.c/README.txt

 The Yttrius Language entitles full freedom and control to the programmer.
 Without a standard for coding conventions, memory management, typing system, and default types.
-Only limited by that of the lexer to identify and transpile from.
+Only limited by that of the lexer to identify and transpile fromat.

 [NOTE: Nothing here is finalized nor has anything close to done]